B

 • Weight Management: If raising your Brittany from a puppy, help to keep it lean rather than allowing it to put on excess weight from a young age.
 Avoid over-feeding, and keep an eye on its weight range, consulting a vet if your dog appears to be overweight.

-• Exercise: Look for ways to keep your adult dog active like walking it, hiking, or doing activities that encourage it to run.
+• Exercise: Look for ways to keep your adult dog active, like walking it, hiking, or doing activities that encourage it to run.
 However, when raising a Brittany puppy, it’s important not to overwork its bones and joints in the developmental stage.
 It’s recommended to discourage jumping and running in young puppies, which can cause issues that can lead to hip dysplasia later on.

 • Avoid jumping: Even as an adult, the one physical activity that can set the stage for future hip dysplasia is jumping too much.
 Frisbee or jumping for balls can actually do more harm than good.
 Rely on safer exercises like running, walking, and even swimming.

-• You can consult your dog’s veterinarian and put it on supplements that contain vitamins C and E, as well as other vital ingredients that can keep your dog’s bones and joints healthy.
+• Supplements: You can consult your dog’s veterinarian and put it on supplements that contain vitamins C and E, as well as other vital ingredients that can keep your dog’s bones and joints healthy.

-An average Brittany will live somewhere between 12 and 14 years old.
+An average Brittany will live somewhere between 12 and 14 years.
 While there is always an element of randomness and luck to health, the chances of a long life can be improved by a good diet, proper weight, an active lifestyle, high-quality healthcare, and a good genetic pedigree.
 You should always ask the breeder to provide proof that their dogs are checked and cleared for common genetic conditions; this is standard practice for a good breeder who cares for the health of their dogs.

 How to Take Care of the Brittany